-However, it’s also extremely risky.
+However, it’s also extremely risky for current students.

 If you take this approach, you are helping a student to cheat and the consequences could be quite substantial if you ever get caught.
 I suspect that in many cases you’re likely to get kicked out of college entirely, if not prosecuted, even though it was the person paying you who was technically cheating.